September 24-27, 2025

 2025 IIRRM Congress Speakers

-We are honoured to welcome the following speakers, and panelists.
-View our preliminary schedule here.
+This year we are honoured to welcome the following speakers and panelists below.
+View our Congress schedule here.

 Systematic approach to diagnosis and surgical treatment of deep endometriosis